iiab/iiab/roles/jupyterhub/README.md

   * [JupyterHub changelog](https://jupyterhub.readthedocs.io/en/stable/changelog.html#changelog)
 * Students create their own accounts on first use — e.g. at http://box.lan/jupyterhub — just as if they're logging in regularly (unfortunately the login screen doesn't make that clear, but the teacher _does not_ need to be involved!)
   * A student can then sign in with their username and password, to gain access to their files (Jupyter Notebooks).
   * The teacher should set and protect JupyterHub's overall `Admin` password, just in case.
-As with student accounts, the login screen doesn't make that clear — so just log in with username `Admin` — using any password that you want to become permanent.
+As with student accounts, the login screen unfortunately doesn't make that clear — so just log in with username `Admin` — using any password that you want to become permanent.
 * Individual student folders are created in `/var/lib/private/` on the Internet-in-a-Box (IIAB) server:
   * A student will only be able to see their own work — they do not have privileges outside of their own folder.
   * Students may upload Jupyter Notebooks to the IIAB server, and download the current state of their work via a normal browser.